AKINWALE ABOLUWADE

 The Nigeria Democratic Congress (NDC) in Oyo State has declared its readiness to dislodge the ruling Peoples Democratic Party (PDP) in the 2027 general elections, expressing confidence that the party would emerge victorious across the state.

-Speaking on Friday during the presentation and ratification of the party’s candidates for elective positions, the Oyo State Chairman of the NDC, Mrs. Oyeronke Akinlolu, charged members to remain united and committed to the party’s vision of enthroning “true democracy” in the state and the country at large.
+Speaking on Friday during the presentation and ratification of the party’s candidates for elective positions, the Oyo State Chairman of the NDC, Princess Oyeronke Akinlolu, charged members to remain united and committed to the party’s vision of enthroning “true democracy” in the state and the country at large.

 The event held about 24 hours after the National Leader of NDC, Seriake Dickson, warned against what he described as “transactional defections” in Nigerian politics.